On the fifth record, Vampire Weekend return with their most self-referential songwriting, excavating this band’s own grim, sometimes gentle fate.

 The resemblance could be easily noticed between Pravda and Diplomat’s Son, in both the narrator thinking about leaving in autobiographical view.
 Diplomat’s Son, a covert gay love song from Contra if you don’t have any context, narrates that a male struggled to do his best friend and the two finally spilt up that night.
 However, Pravda comes out with the sharpest consciousness through Vampire Weekend’s catalog, where Koenig lists all the things that could make him not think about “Pravda”, like a map to guide someone to get out of Dostoevsky’s maze(he/her has been staying there too long!).
 “It’s just the Russian word for truth” Koenig warns, “Your consciousness is not my problem/’Cause when I come home It won’t be home to you”.

 “I don’t know how many people have spent time, analyzing the lyrics.
 If at all, you don’t have to.
 But one thing I’ve thought about is ‘the untrue, unkind, and unnatural’.
 One thing that’s funny about putting ‘untrue’ at the top of the list, is that untrue could invalidate the entire statement.”
 Ezra Koenig spoke of the refrain of Classical, “So it’s like, actually none of this is true.
 So don’t worry.
 The cruel with Tom(The Great Gatsby) doesn’t become ‘Classical’”. the same trick is played on the last track, Hope.
 It’s the band’s longest song, an 8-minutes parallelism epic.
 Metaphors’ve been always serving as the keystone of this band’s songwriting.
 While “The bull has gored the matador/The US army won the war/The meaning died in metaphor”, the singer states at first verse, sounding like final throe in a soft tone.
 And this is where the band arrived.
 When It’s about to open its mouth, It denys what’s gonna be said; When anger can’t be hesitated, It understands what’s gonna happen is another loop.
-Blame on goverment, blame on late stage capitalism and blame on that God isn’t on your side.
-The enemy is invincible all along.
+Blame on government, blame on late stage capitalism and blame on that God isn’t on your side.
+The enemy is invinciblne all along.
 There’s nothing left to hope for.
 But to hope, in a tender voice, Ezra Koenig sublates the “you” and “I” through the album and synthesizes one, “I had to let it go”, knowing old fate is written and must be forgiven.